Claus Nielsen

 Claus Illemann Nielsen (born 13 January 1964), known as Claus Nielsen, is a Danish former football player in the forward position.
-He spent the bulk of his career with Brøndby IF, but also played for the Greek club Panathinaikos and the Dutch club FC Twente.
+He spent the bulk of his career with Brøndby, but also played for the Greek club Panathinaikos and the Dutch club Twente.

 Club career

 Brøndby

 Nielsen played for Brøndby from July 1984 until July 1988, at the top level 1.Division in Denmark (later renamed Superliga in 1991).
 With a total appearance in 167 games during his first four years in the club, he was counted on as one of the most regular first team players at the pitch.
-In 1984, he helped Brøndby to win the clubs first title, when he scored the winning goal of the Danish League Cup final against AGF.
-He scored several goals for Brøndby in 1984, but as he only played the last autumn half of the tournament, it was not enough to qualify him as the clubs topscorer of the year (that title went for Jens Kolding with 11 goals).
-Claus Nielsen however subsequently managed to become the clubs topscorer for the next three years; by scoring 17 goals in 1985, then 16 goals in 1986, and finally 20 goals in 1987.
+In 1984, he helped Brøndby to win the club's first title, when he scored the winning goal of the Danish League Cup final against AGF.
+He scored several goals for Brøndby in 1984, but as he only played the last autumn half of the tournament, it was not enough to qualify him as the clubs topscorer of the year (that title went for Jens Kolding with eleven goals).
+Nielsen however subsequently managed to become the clubs topscorer for the next three years; by scoring 17 goals in 1985, then 16 goals in 1986 and finally 20 goals in 1987.

-In 1985 Claus Nielsen was honoured with the title "best Brøndby player of the year", and he also managed to qualify as the overall topscorer of the Danish league in 1986 and 1987.
-The long string of goals from Claus Nielsen, also helped Brøndby to win the Danish championship in 1985 and 1987.
+In 1985, Claus Nielsen was honoured with the title "best Brøndby player of the year", and he also managed to qualify as the overall topscorer of the Danish league in 1986 and 1987.
+The long string of goals from Nielsen, also helped Brøndby to win the Danish championship in 1985 and 1987.
 He continued to play well in spring 1988, but as he transferred to Panathinaikos already after the first half of the season, he was not in contention to repeat his win of the Brøndby topscorer title in 1988.

 Panathinaikos

 He played the 1988–89 season for the Greek club Panathinaikos.
-But with only 6 goals during 20 games, his time in Greece was only a limited success.
+But with only six goals during 20 games, his time in Greece was only a limited success.
+He won the 1988 Greek Super Cup and the 1988–89 Greek Football Cup with the team.

-FC Twente
+Twente

-After his short Greek adventure, he played the next two seasons from 1989 to 1991 for FC Twente, in the Dutch Eredivisie.
+After his short Greek adventure, he played the next two seasons from 1989 to 1991 for Twente, in the Dutch Eredivisie.
 Here he continued to score a high rate of goals, by netting a total number of 22 goals in 39 games.

 Return to Brøndby

-In July 1991 he transferred back to Brøndby again.
+In July 1991, he transferred back to Brøndby again.
 After playing 13 games in autumn 1991, a serious knee injury kept him away from the pitch throughout the entire spring 1992.
 He made a short comeback attempt in autumn 1992, but the injury continued to trouble him, so he only played four more games for the club in the autumn (with the last one in November 1992).
 Because his injury was more or less a permanent problem, he ended his football career in March 1993.